mz-mc/website/content/english/services/research-intelligence/index.md

 MZMC conducts in-depth research and intelligence reporting to support evidence-based marketing, track KPIs, and help clients optimize for impact.

-We combine extensive knowledge of China's food and agriculture markets with rigorous research methodologies and a passion to understand.
-The result is better returns for our clients and strategies designed for long-term success.
+We combine extensive knowledge of China’s food and agriculture markets with rigorous research methodologies and a passion to understand.
+The end result is better returns for our clients and strategies designed to ensure long-term success.

 <div class="service-checklist">